-Hu Long Temple – School of Shaolin Kung Fu & Qi Gong was developed by 35th Generation Shaolin Warrior disciple Shi Hengliang (Matt Bindon) specialising in teaching traditional Northern Shaolin Kung Fu, Traditional Long-Fist, Sanda, Qi Gong, Taiji and Meditation.
+Hu Long Temple was developed by 35th Generation Shaolin Warrior disciple Shi Hengliang (Matt Bindon) specialising in teaching traditional Northern Shaolin Kung Fu, Traditional Long-Fist, Sanda, Qi Gong, Taiji and Meditation.
 Shifu Matt was given his buddhist name at the North Shaolin Temple in China due to the dedication he has shown to Chinese martial arts over the last 30 years.

 The school, based in the historic town of Totnes, has existed for over 30 years headed by Shifu Matt Bindon, whose lineage can be traced directly back to authentic Shaolin Kung Fu throughout history.
 Shifu Matt is now the only remaining teacher of this lineage in the UK, with our Kung Fu and Sanda being tried and tested throughout the ages, and our Taiji and Qi Gong proven to maintain long health, strengthen chi, and fight illness.

 Hu Long Temple is one of the longest running traditional Shaolin schools in the South West of England.
 We are committed to benefitting the health and wellbeing of our community and the wider population by working together with multiple communities, charities, agencies and organisations to support young people, adults and seniors.
-Our current two national charities we strongly support and run free workshops for are Rethink Mentall Illness and Teens Unite Fighting Cancer.
-Hu Long Temple also works in close conjunction with the County Sports Partnership, Active Devon, and the NSPCC Child Protection in Sports Unit, ensuring our practices focus on the wellbeing and safeguarding of adults and young people, as well as reaching out to help those in the community who need support in getting active and keeping healthy.
+Our curren national charity we strongly support and run free workshops for is Teens Unite Fighting Cancer.
+Hu Long Temple also works in close conjunction with the County Sports Partnership, Active Devon, Devon and Cornwall Police, and the NSPCC Child Protection in Sports Unit, ensuring our practices focus on the wellbeing and safeguarding of adults and young people, as well as reaching out to help those in the community who need support in getting active and keeping healthy.

 Our cohort of students come from all different backgrounds and are a variety of ages and abilities.
 Our youngest is 7 years old and our eldest member is over 70 — we hold a strong ethos to provide holistic training to everybody, with our instructor and assistants holding enhanced DBS certificates, professional qualifications and experience in working with children, adults and seniors with learning disabilities, mental health difficulties and life-limiting illnesses.
 As a result, we are able to offer a multidiverse range of skills and knowledge which enables people from all walks of life to experience the true essence of what Hu Long Temple stands for.